ngshiheng/ngshiheng/README.md

 ## I'm a Software Engineer

-- 💡 I’m looking for ideas to work on
+- 💡 I’m looking for software ideas to work on
+- ✍️ I'm practicing to write more
 - 🌱 I'm interested in learning Go
 - 🏸 I enjoy playing badminton
-- 👥 I enjoy talking to people
+- 👥 I enjoy sharing my knowledge and talking to people, hit me up!

 ### Connect with me: